Daryll-Ann: Excelsior Recordings (1996–2004)

-The band did not have to wait for a new record label for long, as manager Ferry Roseboom and producer Frans Hagenaars decided to form Excelsior Recordings in 1996.
+The band did not have to wait long for a new record label, as manager Ferry Roseboom and producer Frans Hagenaars decided to form Excelsior Recordings in 1996.
 Daryll-Ann was one of the first bands to record for the label.
-Under the guidance of producer Hagenaars the band created the Weeps album.
-This record too received very positive reviews, but it failed to sell, much to the disappointment of the band members.
-In August Daryll-Ann played at the Lowlands festival for a second time.
+Under the guidance of producer Hagenaars, the band created the Weeps album.
+It received very positive reviews, but it failed to sell, much to the disappointment of the band members.

+In August, Daryll-Ann played at the Lowlands festival for a second time.

-After a hiatus the band returned for the Marlboro Flashback Tour in 1998, a special tour where Daryll-Ann covered a set of Byrds songs.
-The band initiated recording their next album Happy Traum.
-Produced by Hagenaars once more, the album was released in 1999.
-Positive reviews followed, but a breakthrough still did not become a reality.
+After a hiatus, the band returned for the Marlboro Flashback Tour in 1998, a special tour where Daryll-Ann covered a set of Byrds songs.
+The band initiated recording their next album, Happy Traum.
+Produced by Hagenaars, the album was released in 1999.
+Positive reviews followed, but a breakthrough still did not happen.

 In 2000 the band submitted a track to the album Trillend Op Mijn Benen, a tribute to popular Dutch band Doe Maar.
-After that the live album DA Live was released, a retrospective of ten years of Daryll-Ann.
-Bass player Jeroen Vos took this occasion to bid his farewells; he was replaced by Dick Brouwers.
+After that, the live album DA Live was released, a retrospective of ten years of Daryll-Ann.
+Bass player Jeroen Vos left, and was replaced by Dick Brouwers.

-The next album Trailer Tales took a little more time to come around.
-By this time Jelle Paulusma had taken the responsibility of group leader.
+The next album, Trailer Tales, took a little more time to come around.
+By this time, Jelle Paulusma had taken the responsibility of group leader.
 He recorded a large portion of the songs by himself, and most of the tracks on the album were written by him.
 The album was named Trailer Tales as Paulusma composed most of the songs for the album in a secluded trailer caravan.
-When the album was released in 2002, it was seen as a departure from previous releases; nonetheless its quality was praised by the press.
+When the album was released in 2002, it was seen as a departure from previous releases; nonetheless, its quality was praised by the press.
 There was a lot of media attention, but the sales numbers were not as high as hoped.

-In late 2003 the band hired J.B.
+In late 2003, the band hired J.B.
 Meijers as the producer for their next studio album.
-In addition to producing, Meijers also assisted in songwriting, arranging and engineering.
-On February 16, 2004, the album Don’t Stop was released.
-As opposed to Trailer Tales this album sounded like a true band album again.
-An extensive tour followed, but on May 26, 2004, the band decided to call it a day and quit.
+He also assisted in songwriting, arranging and engineering.
+On February 16, 2004, the album Don't Stop was released.
+As opposed to Trailer Tales, this album sounded like a true band album again.
+An extensive tour followed, but on May 26, 2004, the band decided to quit.
 No specific reason was given.
 All remaining concert dates were canceled.